 - Machine: Make sure that this is a specialized espresso machine, features quality built and components, as well as an excellent pressurized system.
 You can take help from our buying guide about espresso machines.

 - Grinder: If grinding your coffee at home, make sure that you are grinding it as fine or finer than table salt.

-- Tamper: To compress the coffee before going into the machine, this always helps to bring most of the taste out of your coffee and to prepare it correctly for the best extraction.
+- Tamper: To compress the coffee before putting it into the machine.
+This always helps to bring most of the taste out of your coffee and to prepare it correctly for the best extraction.

 - Filter: It depends on your machine, but this is a critical part to consider.

 - Knock Box: To dump puck out the used espresso cake.

 Important things to consider as well are for example a gram weigh scale.
 It will make sure everything is at correct level, so you can replicate whatever you are doing right.
 And also something to check the espresso when it comes out, like a measuring cup, to make sure the machine yield is on point and see what changes as you evolve.